DEMAND BETTER HATE CRIMES DATA IN NEW YORK STATE

 Criminal penalties for hate crimes exist to prevent discrimination, harassment and violence against LGBTQ people, people of color and other marginalized communities.
 But because the criminal justice system is inherently flawed due to systemic oppression and bias, these communities often experience unfair treatment that leads to disproportionate levels of criminalization, arrests, sentencing and imprisonment.
 (Source 1, Source 2)

-That is why we are urging New York State to collect and report more demographic information about people involved in hate crimes, so that policymakers can create comprehensive, effective solutions to stop hate crimes—without harming the people hate crimes laws are supposed to protect.
+That is why we are urging New York State to pass the Hate Crimes Analysis & Review Act.
+It would require the state to collect and report more demographic information about people involved in hate crimes, so that policymakers can create comprehensive, effective solutions to stop hate crimes—without harming the people hate crimes laws are supposed to protect.

 SIGN THE PETITION